 Entering the Mosque

 Unlike many UAE attractions the mosque is absolutely free to enter and you can stay as long as you want.
-There is airport style security, where you and your bags are checked through x-ray machines.
+There is airport style security, where you’re checked through x-ray machines.
 If dressed inappropriately changing rooms and traditional attire is provided, which leads me nicely on to my next point.

 Grand Mosque Abu Dhabi dress code

-This is a Muslim place of worship and understandably you will have to adhere to a very strict dress code.
-Not being muslim, we didn’t want to get this wrong!
+This is a Muslim place of worship and understandably you’ll have to adhere to a very strict dress code.
+Not muslim, we didn’t want to get this wrong!
 Modest dress is required, so a long skirt or loose ankle length trousers for both men and women.
-Ladies will also need head coverage, so make sure you bring a thin scarf to wrap around.
+Ladies will also need head coverage, make sure you bring a thin scarf to wrap around.

 If your attire is considered inappropriate, women are provided with traditional abayas in different sizes free of charge.
 I wore a loose jumpsuit, thin cardigan and covered my head with a scarf and had no issues.
 In the sweltering August heat, I was sweating cobs but it was worth it.